Although a taxpayer can identify more than one replacement property, they must adhere to one of the three rules of identification listed below:

 - 95-Percent (95%) Rule: Any number of replacement properties without regard to the combined fair market value, as long the replacement properties acquired amount to at least 95% of the fair market value of all identified properties.

 REQUIREMENTS FOR IDENTIFYING REPLACEMENT PROPERTIES

-The identification period in an IRC Section 1031 delayed exchange begins on the date the taxpayer transfers the relinquished property and ends at midnight on the 45th calendar day thereafter.
-To qualify for a 1031 tax-deferred exchange, the tax code requires identifying replacement property:
+The identification period in a Section 1031 delayed exchange begins on the date the taxpayer transfers the relinquished property and ends at midnight on the 45th calendar day thereafter.
+The identification must meet the following requirements:

-- In a written document signed by the taxpayer;
+- Identification must be made in a written document signed by the taxpayer;

-- To either the person obligated to transfer the replacement property to the taxpayer (generally the qualified intermediary) or any other person involved in the exchange other than the taxpayer or a disqualified person.
+- The identification must be sent to either the person obligated to transfer the replacement property to the taxpayer (generally the qualified intermediary) or any other person involved in the exchange other than the taxpayer or a disqualified person;

-Taxpayers acquiring real property which is being constructed must identify the real property and the improvements in as much detail as is practical at the time the identification is made.
-Taxpayers who intend to acquire less than a 100% ownership interest in the replacement property should specify the specific percentage of interest.
+A taxpayer who intends to acquire less than a 100% ownership interest in a replacement property should specify the specific percentage or specific amount of the interest they intend to acquire.
 Taxpayers should always consult with their tax and/or legal advisors about the specific identification rules and restrictions.